The Best White Paint Colors Have Shea McGee’s and Leanne Ford’s Stamp of Approval

-“Ninety percent of the time, my go-to is Sherwin-Williams’s Pure White.
-At first, the name threw me off because it sounds so severe and bright, but it actually is (in my opinion) the perfect white—not too blue, not too reflective,” says designer Raili Clasen.
+“Ninety percent of the time, my go-to is Sherwin-Williams’s Pure White,” says designer Raili Clasen.
+“At first, the name threw me off because it sounds so severe and bright, but it actually is (in my opinion) the perfect white—not too blue, not too reflective.”

 “This is a great soft white that’s a little less warm than Swiss Coffee but creamier than Simply White,” says McGee.

-If You Can’t Pick a Favorite
+If You Can’t Pick a Favorite: Farrow & Ball Strong White

 “I always use a pair!
 They are Farrow & Ball’s Strong White and All White,” says designer Dee Murphy.
 “The first is a cool white with a gray undertone that comes off a bit old-world.
 Paired with All White on a trim, it feels as if you are wandering through a chic girl’s Paris apartment.
 I love this combo most in living spaces.”

-If You Prefer a Lived-In Look
+If You Like a Lived-In Look: Benjamin Moore Crisp Linen

 “Crisp Linen adds a touch of history to your walls,” muses Hackworth.
 “Its particular shade reads clean, but it’s as if the color has aged slightly over time.”
 And Ford agrees: It’s slightly vintage feel provides the perfect earthy vibe.

 “For a more reflective hue, I do like Benjamin Moore’s Decorator’s White,” says Clasen.
 “It seems to pull in a ton of natural light, and we like to use it in more contemporary settings.”

-“If you’re looking for that crisp, modern ‘gallery’ look, this is your shade,” says McGee.
+“If you’re looking for that crisp, modern gallery look, this is your shade,” says McGee.

 If Your Decor Skews Modern: Benjamin Moore Cloud White